JamesHallowell/launchpad-pro-rs/README.md

 ## Local

 By default Cargo will build your project for the host machine.
-This means we can use an `std` environment for running tests.
+This means we can use an `std` environment for running our tests.

 We can build our project by running: